Hiking in Narsarsuaq

 Duration: About 5 hours, 14 km.

-Accommodation: The trip can be done as a long day trip from Narsarsuaq (10-11 hours return).
-You can also bring a tent and take a multi-day hike in “Mellemlandet
+Accommodation: Possible as a long day trip from Narsarsuaq or as a multi-day hike with a tent in “Mellemlandet.”